 The identity lives in files, not in prompt memory.
 That's why outputs don't feel like they were generated.

-The vault isn’t passive.
-It’s programmable.
+The vault does more than sit there.
+It is programmable.
 Four components:

 The Social Flywheel